boidushya/blog.boidu.dev/blogs/intentional-design.md

 Here's a trap I see constantly: developers and designers building products for other developers and designers.
 We get caught up in showing off our skills - clever interactions, elaborate animations, unconventional layouts.
 We forget that most users don't care about our craft.
 They care about their music.

 When someone opens YouTube Music, they're not thinking "I wonder how the lyrics extension will wow me today."
-They're thinking "I want to read what this song has to say."
+They're thinking "I want to follow along with the lyrics."

 The moment your design becomes the focus, you've failed.

 ## The Design Principles